syzodidntmakeit/kawaiiblog/src/content/posts/2025-10-21-awshit-here-we-go-again/index.md

 Sweet dreams, pussy.

-***
+---

-*Look, I hate Amazon as much as the next Twitter user, but maybe we do need them after all.*
+_Look, I hate Amazon as much as the next Twitter user, but maybe we do need them after all._